Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/session-based-messaging-api.markdown

 {{% /tab   %}}

 {{%tab "  SQLQuery Template Registration"%}}
-Here is an example for getting an `EventSessionFactory`, generating a `DataEventSession`, and registering for notifications using a `SQLQuery}`template and cancelling the registration:
+Here is an example for creating the `DataEventSession` and registering for notifications using a `SQLQuery}`template and cancelling the registration:

 ```java